AdobeDocs/audience-manager.pt-BR/help/using/reference/system-components/components-data-collection.md

  -->

-The [!UICONTROL PCS] flushes traits if they&#39;re inactive for 17-days.
+The [!UICONTROL PCS] flushes traits if they're inactive for 17-days.
 Contudo, essas características não são perdidas.
 Eles são armazenados no Hadoop.
 If the user is seen again at another time, then Hadoop pushes all of their traits back to the [!UICONTROL PCS], typically within a 24-hour period.

 **Outros[!UICONTROL DCS/PCS]processos: Opção de não participação de privacidade**